sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 001_Python Introduction

- 1. A numbered list
-     1. X
-     2. X
- 2. X

  1. Computers
- 1.1 Introduction to Computers
+     1. Introduction to Computers
- 1.2 Input Process Output Model
+     2. Input Process Output Model
- 1.3 Basic Parts of Computers
+     3. Basic Parts of Computers
- 1.4 CPU, RAM & Hard Drive
+     4. CPU, RAM & Hard Drive
- 1.5 Characteristics of Computers
+     5. Characteristics of Computers
- 1.6 Advantages of Using Computers
+     6. Advantages of Using Computers
- 1.7 Disadvantages of Using Computers
+     7. Disadvantages of Using Computers

+2. Software Concepts

 - Introduction to Computers
 - Input Process Output Model